907sjl/referrals-bokeh/README.md

 Three of the pages in this report focus on one clinic at a time and display more detailed process measures that look into processing milestones, referrals on-hold, and how often the clinic makes use of the referral management system.
 These pages render visuals using the Bokeh library and respond to changes to the clinic selector widget.

+- ClinicProcessApp.py
+: Creates content for a report page focusing on referral processing milestones and referral ages for one clinic.
+Responds to clinic selections.

+- PendingReferralsApp.py
+: Creates content for a report page focusing on all referrals still in a pending status.
+Responds to clinic selections.

+- CRMUsageApp.py
+: Creates content for a report page focusing on the relative use of the Clinic Referral Management system vs. the schedule book to process referrals.
+Responds to clinic selections.

 The applications are built into Python modules and classes, one module and one class for each application.
 The application class instance acquires measurement data from the top-level variables and provider functions within the model package.
 Those variables persist while the Bokeh server remains running to listen for HTTP requests.
 Helper classes within the app.plot package generate the plots that are added to the Bokeh documents by the application classes.
 These plot classes are instantiated within the